TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   used for matrices.
 Character indexing of rows depends on assignment of `row.names` attribute (e.g. using the `rownames()` function).
-Rownames are not required to be unique, but the operation of your code will be clearer if you are always sure to make `names` and `row.names` attributes unique.
+Rownames are not required to be unique, but the operation of your code will be clearer if you are always sure to make `names` and `row.names` elements are unique.

 ```
 dat <- data.frame(